Tap and hold image to zoom

 Voogd was known as the ‘Dutch Claude’, after the French painter Claude Lorrain, who was famous for his history landscapes bathed in golden light.
 Voogd painted the gardens of the Villa Borghese in Rome in the late afternoon.
 The sun casts long shadows, and the trees stand out sharply against the sky.
 Strolling figures are enjoying the magnificent sunset.
 In the foreground, an artist is seated against a tree and drawing.

-- No match, repeat 300cm (118.1")
+No repeat, match 300cm (118.1")

-- All Rijksmuseum wallpapers have been digitally enhanced for NLXL to ensure maximum image quality.
+All Rijksmuseum wallpapers have been digitally enhanced for NLXL to ensure maximum image quality.